danluu/post-mortems/README.md

 [Amazon](http://aws.amazon.com/message/2329B7/).
 An unknown event caused a transformer to fail.
 One of the PLCs that checks that generator power is in phase failed for an unknown reason, which prevented a set of backup generators from coming online.
 This affected EC2, EBS, and RDS in EU West.

 [Amazon](https://aws.amazon.com/message/67457/).
-Bad weather caued power failures throughout AWS US East.
+Bad weather caused power failures throughout AWS US East.
 A single backup generator failed to deliver stable power when power switched over to backup and the generator was loaded.
 This is despite having passed a load tests two months earlier, and passing weekly power-on tests.

 [FirstEnergy / General Electric](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003).
 FirstEnergy had a local failure when some transmission lines hit untrimmed foliage.
 The normal process is to have an alarm go off, which causes human operators to re-distribute power.
 But the GE system that was monitoring this had a bug which prevented the alarm from getting triggered, which eventually caused a cascading failure that eventually affected 55 million people.